 By selecting one of the types you can restrict the search results to only Concepts of that type, regardless of which Dataset the Concepts might be present in.

 Concept types are used when creating a property that references or links to another Concept in your domain model.
 If you specify a specific type in this relationship, Data Graphs understands the range semantics of the relationship and is able to validate and constrain the Concept editor to only allow Concepts of the type you selected.

 Managing Concept types

 While you can view and manage Concept types within each Dataset schema, there is a dedicated screen for viewing and managing all Concept types accessible from the main account menu in the navbar called Manage Types.
-This screen lists al the types across all your Datasets, and also lets you view the class hierarchy you have created through subclassing.
+This screen lists the types across all your Datasets and lets you view the class hierarchy you have created through subclassing.